nachocaru/xaprb.com/content/blog/2007-09-01-mysql-toolkit-version-848-released.md

   <a href="http://code.google.com/p/maatkit/">Download MySQL Toolkit</a>
 </p>

 This release of MySQL Toolkit fixes some minor bugs and adds new functionality to four of the tools.
 Some of the changes I made were in response to feedback I got at the recent MySQL Camp.
-I&#8217;m still working on some of the feature requests, such as daemon-izing certain tools.
+I'm still working on some of the feature requests, such as daemon-izing certain tools.

 <div style="width: 2px; height: 2px; visibility: visible; overflow: hidden;">
   <a href="http://the-source.50webs.com">the source</a>